 I know what you’re thinking – more pumpkin?!

-Part of it is that I’m making up for all the lost time last year (I only featured two pumpkin recipes the entire 2014 fall / winter season – such blasphemy!) and the other part is, well, I love pumpkin.
+Part of my pumpkin obsession is that I’m making up for all the lost time last year (I only featured two pumpkin recipes the entire 2014 fall / winter season – such blasphemy!) and the other part is, well, I love pumpkin.
 I’m not ashamed to admit it.
 But at the same time, I also understand that pumpkin is everywhere right now, including this blog.
 And while all that pumpkin may have me in foodie heaven, I totally get that some of you are probably in the middle of writing me a strongly worded email about how “apples are in season, too” and “pumpkin isn’t the only gourd you can eat, you know.”

 So!
 This is my promise to you that this will be the last pumpkin recipe I feature for a good long while.

 Or, okay, the last one for at least for a couple of weeks.